 Fine sand finish or smooth finish textures accentuate cracks in stucco, while heavier textures tend to hide stucco cracks.
-Although not all cracks are objectionable, cracks in stucco acceptable to one person might be unacceptable to another person.
-Cracks can occur in stucco regardless of texture.
+Although not all cracks are objectionable, cracks in stucco that are acceptable to one person might be unacceptable to another person.
+Cracking can also occur in stucco regardless of texture.

 Cracks that appear within the first 30 days after installation and are larger than 1/16” (the thickness of a penny) can be filled or repaired.
-Cracks that are patched and re-appear could indicate a structural or substrate movement problem, necessitating the use of an elastomeric coating.
-If a crack is visible from more than 10’ away and is a source of leaking, it should be patched.
-Patching small hairline cracks (smaller than 1/16”) is not recommended.
-Small cracks will not accept material, and the resulting patch will detract from the natural beauty of the stucco finish and will serve no useful purpose.
-In this case a skim coat of new stucco finish from corner to corner or from control joint to control joint would be the correct way to repair the stucco cracks and avoid the perceptible patch look.
+Cracks that are patched and reappear, though, could indicate a structural or substrate movement problem, requiring the use of an elastomeric coating.
+If a crack is visible from more than 10’ away and is a source of leaking, then it should be patched.
+Patching small hairline cracks (smaller than 1/16”), however, is not recommended.
+Small cracks will not accept material, and the resulting patch will also detract from the natural beauty of the stucco finish and will serve no useful purpose.
+In this case, a skim coat of new stucco finish from corner to corner or from control joint to control joint would be the correct way to repair the stucco cracks and avoid the perceptible patch look.